Some Facts You Should Know About the History of Oxycodone

 • 1963: The attorney general of California cities Percodan abuse as the source of one-third of all drug addiction in the state.

-• 1974: The Food and Drug Administration (FDA) approved Percocet.
+• 1974: Percocet is approved by the Food and Drug Administration (FDA).

 • 1989: The Texas Medical Board adopts language to support wider use of painkillers by doctors.
-Fourteen states follow in their footsteps.
+Fourteen states follow in its footsteps.

 • 1996: Perdue Pharma releases OxyContin.